Optical spectroscopy of Blazars for the Cherenkov Telescope Array

 \subsection{Keck/ESI}

-The ESI spectrograph is a visible-wavelength, faint-object imager and single-slit spectrograph in operation at the Cassegrain focus of the Keck II telescope since 1999.
+The ESI spectrograph is a visible-wavelength faint-object imager and single-slit spectrograph; it has been in operation at the Cassegrain focus of the Keck II telescope since 1999.
 We used it in its main spectroscopy mode, the echellette mode, which has a single-shot wavelength coverage of 3900 - 10000 \AA, a throughput up to 28 \%, and spectral resolution $\lambda / \Delta \lambda \sim$ 10000.
 Two short observations of the flux standard HD165459 with slit widths of 1 and 6 arcsec were performed at the end of the night to allow for flux calibrations.

-The data reduction was performed using the XIDL pipeline\footnote{\url{https://github.com/profxj/xidl}}.
-We used the pipeline to perform bias subtraction, flat field division, wavelength calibrations, cosmic ray subtraction and spectral extraction.
-We then performed order merging and flux calibration using our own procedures under IDL\footnote{\url{http://www.harrisgeospatial.com}}.
-Telluric correction were performed using molecfit \citep{Sme15, Kau15}.
+The data reduction was performed using the XIDL pipeline\footnote{\url{https://github.com/profxj/xidl}} based on the Interactive Data Language (IDL\footnote{\url{http://www.harrisgeospatial.com}}) software .
+We used the pipeline to perform bias subtraction, flat-field division, wavelength calibrations, cosmic ray subtraction and spectral extraction.
+We then performed order merging and flux calibration using our own procedures under IDL.
+Telluric corrections were performed using molecfit \citep{Sme15, Kau15}.
 The spectra were dereddened using the maps of \citet{Sch11} and the extinction curve of \citet{Fitz99}.